slatedocs/slate/source/index.html.md

 If you want to integrate Mux with a Video.js player, you will need to include the videojs-mux plugin.
 This has two steps.

-1. Include the videojs-mux.
+First, Include the videojs-mux.
 Put the following script tag in your page somewhere after you have already included Video.js itself:

 `<script src="//src.litix.io/videojs/1/videojs-mux.js"></script>`

-2. Initialize the plugin in your player settings when you normally initialize a Video.js plugin.
+Second, Initialize the plugin in your player settings when you normally initialize a Video.js plugin.
 This can be done in multiple ways.

 <aside class="notice">Make sure that the videojs-mux plugin is included *after* Video.js itself is loaded.</aside>